-- 1. To earn the M.Th. degree, a student needs to successfully complete a minimum of 30 credits distributed as follows: - 3 Credits of Methodology of Research - 18 Credits of core courses in the main theological fields - 3 Credits of a tutorial in the field of concentration related to the student's thesis. - Credits in directed thesis preparation - 2.
+- 1. To earn the MTh degree, a student needs to successfully complete a minimum of 33 credits distributed as follows: - 3 Credits of Methodology of Research - 18 Credits of core courses in the main theological fields according to the offering - 6 Credits of 2 tutorials in the field of concentration related to the student's thesis. - 6 Credits in directed thesis preparation - 2.
 The academic year is spread over two semesters: Fall and Spring.
 Courses are offered in block seminars.
 Students are required to attend intensive program during the semester for a period of five days per month.
 During this period, accommodation is available at the Institute. - 3.
 The field of concentration shall be one of the following: New Testament, Old Testament, Church History, Dogmatics, Pastoral Theology, Patristics, and Canon Law.
+Church Music??